We’ve all heard that they’re different (somehow?) I thought this was going to be straight forward, turns out I was wrong.

 For comparison with SS/WE I’ll be using the Stewart 2990003-01 tool (2990006-01 Die, yellow dot).

 When we look at the “black dot” die next to the one from the Stewart tool, the difference is clear.
-There is a third punch-down in the centre which crimps part of the plug onto the stripped wire, a feature that no other type of plug has.
+There is a third anvil in the centre which crimps part of the plug onto the stripped wire, a feature that no other type of plug has.
 Because of this, you cannot use this tool to crimp most SS/WE plugs.

 As for the “white dot” tool and associated “high performance” plugs, they’re not exactly the same as SS/WE plugs and associated tools but I’ve found that they are more-or-less interchangeable – I certainly could not see and problems with mixing them.